mii-key/obsidian-links/README.md

 ## Remove links from headings

 Remove links from headings in selection or in an entier note.
+Each link is replaced with it's text.
+Links without text are removed.
+Wikilink without text by default replaced with it's destination.

 - Command palette:  **Remove links from headings**